valhalla/demos/docs/blogs/2015-07-07-dynamic-costing.md

 #### Check it out!

-You can try out our open source routing via the Mapzen instance of Valhalla: https://mapzen.com/projects/valhalla.
+You can try out our open source routing via the [Mapzen instance of Valhalla](https://mapzen.com/projects/valhalla).
 You can also [browse the code](https://github.com/valhalla) and reach out if you have questions or suggestions!